-You need to know what is important to you in your life because this makes it easier for you to make decisions.
+You need to know what’s important to you in your life because this makes it easier for you to make decisions.

 For example, if being healthy is an important priority for you, then you would be more likely to work out regularly and have a balanced diet.
-If being financially stable was important, then you would spend less money shopping online and more money on your savings account.
+If being financially stable was important, then you would spend less money on junk food and more money on your savings account.

 Your main priority may be to spend time with those who mean the most to you, your friends and family members.